Cognizant-CDE-Australia/generator-confit/docs/content/architecture.md

 **Choose the project type**: [**Browser**, NodeJS]  `app.projectType`
 - Browser projects are projects that produce websites, or web-based libraries
-- Node projects are purely JavaScript-based and typically require fewer build steps.
+- NodeJS projects are purely JavaScript-based and typically require fewer build steps.

 **Choose a build profile**: [**Latest**, *list of older profiles...*] `app.buildProfile`
 - Over time, Confit will update the tools that are used to produce different kinds of projects.